Most Christians aren’t aware that more than 3 billion people or 40% of the world's population have never heard about Jesus.

 - Some of the most religiously intolerant nations in the world, where the persecution of Christians is often severe – praise God for FEBC internet apps and church by radio

 - Farmers who live in poverty and remain untouched by globalisation and technology

-- Sex trafficking, helps people adopt institutionalised orphans in Russia
+- Helps people adopt institutionalised orphans in Russia

 - The illiterate, the blind, the deaf.
 FEBC develops innovative ways to reach them.
 In Vietnam, despite serving in a restrictive country, FEBC uses TV Boxes to train church leaders in Bible studies, with children eager to watch animated Christian programs and with the deaf.